nicolaschan/lazytcp/README.md

 # lazytcp 💤

-> Start TCP server on-demand when connections are established
+> Start a TCP server on-demand when connections are established

 ## Usage